kjell/mcn-2020-git-haiku/index.md

-Ballet in the air
+Silent the old town
-as I take my darkening path
+that black crow I hate so much
-Basho lines the moon
+the autumn dusk is here.